 Moving on from the device, we find that we have some accessories after we remove the cardboard layer.
 The first thing we see is the adapter that is going to power this thing.

-Next, we have a small remote, which I did not like and during my time using this, I kept on losing it.
+Next, we have a small remote, which I did not like, and during my time using this, I kept on losing it.
 Q plus needs to make better remotes for their devices.
-The lack of batteries in the box also does not do it any favours.
+The lack of batteries in the box also does not do it any favors.

 We also have an HDMI cable included which is an A+ strategy in my eyes.
 Every company should include them with their devices.
 The last thing included here is a User manual.
 Do not throw it away if you are someone that gets easily intimidated by new technology.

-Now that we have done the unboxing of the Q Plus Android 9.0 TV Box let us move forward into the features that are on offer.
+Now that we have done the unboxing of the Q Plus Android 9.0 TV Box let us move forward with the features that are on offer.

 Key Feature Table:

 |Buyers Rating||4 out of 5|